alberand/Blog/content/nix-notes.md

 }
 ```

-But note that you will need to commit all your changes.
+Note that you will need to commit all your changes.

 ## error: cycle detected in build of '/nix/store/xxx.drv' in the references of output 'bin' from output 'out'